TABLE OF CONTENTS

 Promoting croquet aligns perfectly with Queensland Government strategies.
 Queensland Health's 'Ageing with vitality' and 'Stay on Your Feet' programs both emphasise exercises that improve strength, balance, and flexibility to maintain independence and prevent falls [16]—all of which croquet provides.

-Furthermore, the government's 'Age-friendly Queensland' strategy aims to create more inclusive communities, in line with the World Health Organisation's (WHO) eight domains of an age-friendly community [50].
+The government's 'Age-friendly Queensland' strategy aims to create more inclusive communities, in line with the World Health Organisation's (WHO) eight domains of an age-friendly community [50].
 Croquet directly supports and enhances several of these domains:

 • Social Participation: Through club memberships, regular games, and social events [8].